linuxonlinehelp/openwebrx-backup-old/README.md

 1000 Thanks Andras!

-The Workarounds i published are ONLY for SMALL Setup's where Problems on CPU LOAD appears! (like Orange-PI-ZERO/old PC's) I dont discuss online about my published changes / other about Forks.
-I prefer easy to USE handlings! or ..
-LET's keep SIMPLE!
-Cause IAM NOT a HAM! ..don't wanne be..
+The Workarounds i published are ONLY for SMALL Setup's where Problems on CPU LOAD appears! (like Orange-PI-ZERO/old PC's) I prefer ..
+LET's keep SIMPLE and REDUCE WIFI/NETWORK BANDWITH/IO + Energy/LOAD for Mobile Connections like GSM/LTE to REDUCE Costs!
-Andras really made a great Job!

 ### Remark Debian + Python 2.7 ###